JosueFRSFY/Unity-Hand-Interaction-Experiments/README.md

 ## Dependencies

-- Ultraleap's [Unity Plugin](https://github.com/ultraleap/UnityPlugin) (included in the project as a submodule).
+- Both the core, and preview packages of Ultraleap's [Unity Plugin](https://github.com/ultraleap/UnityPlugin) (included in the project as a submodule).

 ## What is available?